-- (a) Individual requests.
-When DHS receives a request from a Member of Congress for information regarding a particular contract: - (1) The HCA is delegated the authority of the agency head under FAR 5.403.
+(a) Individual requests.
+When DHS receives a request from a Member of Congress for information regarding a particular contract:

+- (1) The HCA is delegated the authority of the agency head under FAR 5.403.
 The contracting officer shall refer the proposed reply, with full documentation, to the HCA. - (2) The HCA shall notify the DHS Office of Legislative Affairs immediately upon receipt of a request from a Member of Congress for information regarding any contract, solicitation, or any procurement sensitive information.
-A copy of the request should also immediately be provided to the OCPO through PROCUREMENTSUPPORT@hq.dhs.gov and to the Component legislative affairs office.
+A copy of the request should also immediately be provided to the OCPO through the Reverse Head of the Contracting Activity Scheduler and Tracker (RHCAST) and to the Component legislative affairs office.
 If the request is from a Member of Congress acting in any capacity other than as the Chairman of a Committee or Subcommittee, Speaker of the House, President of the Senate, or Majority Leader of the Senate, the Component Freedom of Information Act Officer and legal counsel must also be notified. - (3) The response to the Member of Congress must be coordinated through the DHS Office of Legislative Affairs.
 The DHS Office of Legislative Affairs may also elect to have the Component's Office of Legislative Affairs provide the requested information to Congress.
-A copy of the response to Congress should be provided to OCPO through PROCUREMENTSUPPORT@hq.dhs.gov.
+A copy of the response to Congress should be provided to OCPO through RHCAST.